-AMAZON STAR RATING: 4.8 OUT OF 5 STARS
+AMAZON READER RATING: 4.8 OUT OF 5 STARS

 "Kirk’s novel smoothly traverses multiple genres: the final act is full-scale action; espionage crops up, courtesy of an industrial spy; and QUBE’s abilities place the book in the realm of science fiction....
 Never short on cleverness and zeal."

 "Plan on a long lazy weekend, because once you start, you won't be able to put it down."